Lower Case

 The industrial age’s greatest engineer

-The steam engine made more sense with a separate condenser
+Steam engines made more sense with a separate condenser

 And Watt was a power pioneer.

-If you could be a kelvin, then you wouldn’t be a lord
+If you could be a kelvin then you wouldn’t be a lord,

-But a temperature in absolute degrees
+You’d be a temperature in absolute degrees

 We named it for a hero who said absolute zero

-Is the temperature where even atoms freeze
+Is a temperature where even atoms freeze

 Two seven three below is where the zero ought to go**

-When we want a proper thermometric scale
+When you want a proper thermometric scale

 Lord Kelvin was the man who defined thermodynamics